evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/04-personas.md

 This chapter is complete when:

-- Primary personas are defined.
+- Primary personas are documented.
-- Responsibilities are documented.
-- KPIs are identified.
+- Secondary personas are identified.
-- AI interactions are specified.
+- Responsibilities and goals are defined.
-- Permission requirements are established.
+- Pain points are analyzed.
-- Persona relationships are documented.
+- AI interaction is documented.
+- Collaboration model is specified.
 - UX implications are identified.
+- Visual artifacts are available.
 - Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal supports multiple professional personas with distinct goals, responsibilities and permissions.
+- The Nutritionist Portal serves multiple professional profiles across clinical, sports, wellness, pediatric and corporate nutrition, each with distinct workflows and objectives.
-- EVO acts as an AI copilot, augmenting professional expertise while preserving human oversight.
-- Role-based experiences ensure that each persona accesses only the capabilities required for their responsibilities.
-- The persona model provides the foundation for UX design, workflows, security policies and AI interactions throughout the EVOXA platform.
+- AI capabilities provided by EVO are tailored to each persona, delivering contextual recommendations while preserving professional authority.
+- Strong collaboration between nutritionists, coaches, physicians and other healthcare professionals is a core characteristic of the platform.
+- Persona-driven design ensures that interfaces, workflows and intelligent services remain aligned with the real needs of nutrition professionals throughout the EVOXA ecosystem.

 ---